 Finding 1882 Gerard

-The people who live in the house must be used to having people come gawk at their home.
-Their address is all over the internet.
+The house's address is all over the internet.
 That doesn't mean you should become one of those annoying people who a pest of themselves when you go to see it.

 Here's a little trivia bonus: If you look closely at the top roof line of the house and compare it the one next door, you'll see a feature of many San Francisco Victorians.
 It has a false front, created to make the house look bigger than it is.